StaticStudios/static-data/README.md

 # static-data

-`static-data` is an ORM (Object-Relational Mapping) library primarily designed for Minecraft servers.
+`static-data` is an ORM (Object-Relational Mapping) library originally designed for Minecraft servers.
 It provides a robust solution for managing database operations in distributed applications while avoiding blocking the main thread.
+This is what makes it different from other ORMs, read and write speed is the main focus.

 ## Key Features

 ### In-Memory Database with PostgreSQL Backend

-`static-data` maintains a copy of the source PostgreSQL database in memory as an H2 database.
-This architecture:
+`static-data` maintains a copy of relevant source tables in memory.
+Only the tables that are needed by the application are kept in memory, not the entire database.
+If two distinct applications use `static-data` with the same data source, their in-memory caches will differ based on the tables they use.
+This design offers several advantages:

-- Prevents blocking the main thread during database operations
+- Prevents blocking the current thread during database operations.
+I/O operations are preformed asynchronously.
-- Provides fast read access to data
-- Asynchronously dispatches writes to the source database
+- Provides instant reads and writes.
+These operations are preformed on the embedded in-memory database.
+- The source database is updated in the background, using a FIFO queue to dispatch updates.

 ### Built for Distributed Applications

 What makes `static-data` special is its ability to keep the in-memory cache updated whenever the source database
 changes:

-- When one application instance makes a change, all other instances update their cache
+- When one application instance makes a change, all other instances update their cache quickly.
+(The delay comes from the latency from the application to the database)
-- Prevents reading stale data in distributed environments
+- Prevents reading stale data in distributed environments.
-- Different application instances can track different subsets of data
+- Simple developer API, `static-data` handles the complexity of keeping caches in sync.

 ### Comprehensive Relational Model Support